 Jacob Grimm (the fairy-teller) believed “Ho ho ho” being Odin’s hunting cry during the Wild Hunt – and the eight reindeer pulling Santa’s slay at the speed of lightning are reckoned to symbolise Sleipnir’s eight horsey legs …

-As is often the case with folk myths retold and embroidered over the ages: one can never tell the facts in the fiction.
+As is often the case with folk myths retold and embroidered over the ages: one can never tell the facts inside the fiction.

 The pleasant picture we harbour of our Santa coming to town today, is said to have its roots in this poem by Clement Clark Moore: